OpenDSA/OpenDSA-stable/RST/source/InsertionSort.rst

 Consider the example of the following array.

-.. inlineav:: InssortCON1 slideshow
+.. inlineav:: InssortCON1
    :output: show

 Next, process the record in position 2.
 Swap it to the left until it reaches a value smaller than it is.

-.. inlineav:: InssortCON2 slideshow
+.. inlineav:: InssortCON2
    :output: show

 And now the record in position 3.

-.. inlineav:: InssortCON3 slideshow
+.. inlineav:: InssortCON3
    :output: show

 This continues on with each record in turn.